631

 and organizations which are incompatible in some

-way with optimal human performance” (Rothblum
+way with optimal human performance” (37).
+It is also

-operator is incapable of comprehending the
+incapable of comprehending the complexity of a

-very one-sided argument.
-When asked, an informant
+system (31).
+When asked, an informant answered:

-answered; “[...] show the other perspective, if that
+“[...] show the other perspective, if that statement is to

-been discovered by humans (S. Eriksen 2020, 99).
+discovered by humans (38).

-Furthermore, an informant says; “it is important to
+Furthermore, an informant says: “it is important to

 say that safety cannot be understood by some